 - Artificial Stupidity: TIE Fighter actually has excellent AI as far as flight sims go, with one exception.
 At the end of Battle 7 (the final mission before the expansions) you're tasked with disabling an enemy shuttle for capture; destroying the shuttle results in mission failure.
 Unless you specifically order them to ignore the shuttle, your wingmen will destroy it.
+If you ask for hints from the officer after failing the mission, he will specifically tell you to give your wingmen "Ignore Target" commands on that shuttle for that reason.
 What's especially egregious about this behavior is that the shuttle in question HAS THE GODDAMN EMPEROR ABOARD IT!

 - A-Team Firing: Based on how the AI works, stopping the craft is an effective method of avoiding enemy fire from X-Wings and Z-95 Headhunters, on par with erratic maneuvering.
 Y-Wings or other craft that shoots from the cockpit will still hit.

 - Not maneuvering turns out to be the best way to avoid getting hit if your TIE fighter is being chased by an X-Wing.
 The way the weapons are placed and the AI targeting method causes them to make a quite alarming spray all around you.